 PROTECT uses a holistic system of research, training and stakeholder engagement to study contaminant exposure and its potential contribution to preterm birth in Puerto Rico and beyond.

 PROTECT is organized around a “source-to-outcome” flow (white arrows, bottom) of samples and data.
-Biological and environmental information and samples are collected by Core C at each of the points.
-Researchers and trainees within Projects 1-5 use the information and samples to inform their studies; further integration of biological and environmental data by Core D enables interdisciplinary understanding beyond what any project could individually achieve.
+Biological and environmental information and samples are collected by the Human Subjects and Sampling Core at each of the points.
+Researchers and trainees within Projects 1-5 use the information and samples to inform their studies; further integration of biological and environmental data by the Data Management and Modeling Core enables interdisciplinary understanding beyond what any project could individually achieve.
 This unique scientific knowledge is enhanced by enrichment core activities to accomplish additional PROTECT products and outcomes: technology transfer, information for the public and a trained workforce.